ACT III

 SCENE vi

 Octavia arrives and Caesar is less concerned with her than with missing out on the opportunity of publicizing Anthony’s poor treatment of her.
-He tells her Anthony let her come only so that he could return to Cleopatra.
+He “is clearly perturbed, probably threatened, by the superior power of theater over his brand of manipulation concerning the crafting of one’s public image” (Delahoyde 144).

 The scene brings up all the main characters’ self-deceptions.